stackrox/collector/README.md

 3. [Release Process](docs/release.md): Having troubles with the release?
 Here we have a few tips for you.

-4. [References](docs/references.md): Contains comprehensive list of
-   configuration options for the project.
+4. [References](docs/references.md): Contains a comprehensive list of configuration options for the project.